Kittyhacker101-Software/KatWeb/README.md

 ### Running as root
 Running KatWeb as root is not recommended for security reasons.
 You can allow KatWeb to use to ports below 1024 on Linux by using this command: `sudo setcap cap_net_bind_service=+ep ./katweb-linux-*`

+### KatWeb's Discord Server
+Want to discuss KatWeb, or have any questions?
+Join [KatWeb's Discord server](https://discord.gg/Wy2kHBg).

 ## Features
 - TLS 1.2 Support (with partial support for TLS 1.3 draft #22)
 - HSTS Support